Theory of forms: Pre-Socratic philosophy

-The pre-Socratic philosophers, starting with Thales, noted that appearances change, and began to ask what the thing that changes "really" is.
+The pre-Socratic philosophers, ancient Greek thinkers born before Plato, noted that appearances change, and they began to ask what the thing that changes "really" is.
+If something changes, what component or essence of it remains "real"?
 The answer was substance, which stands under the changes and is the actually existing thing being seen.
-The status of appearances now came into question.
-What is the form really and how is that related to substance?
+The status of appearances now came into question, including how the appearance is related to the substance.
+For instance, the earliest known pre-Socratic philosopher, Thales, argued that the fundamental substance all things are made of is water.